zxcantoshahacker/Ai-Review/README.md

 # About Ai-Review
 This repository specializes in using AI to optimize papers.
-Click [here](https://neurodong.github.io/Ai-Review/) for a quick usage.
+Click [here](https://neurodong.github.io/Ai-Review/) for a quick usage on web page.

 # Continuous Update
 This repository will be updated continuously for a long time.
 Welcome to use this repository, raise issues, and push requests to help optimize this template to help better community members' papers get accepted.